Envelope: History of envelopes

 Tablet and its sealed envelope: employment contract.
 Girsu, Sumer, c.
 2037 BC.
 Terra cotta.
 Museum of Fine Arts of Lyon.

-Red envelopes are an example of paper envelopes.
-They are used for monetary gifts.
+Red paper envelopes (hongbao) are often used for monetary gifts in China and Southeast Asia.

 The first known envelope was nothing like the paper envelope of today.
 It can be dated back to around 3500 to 3200 BC in the ancient Middle East.
 Hollow clay spheres were molded around financial tokens and used in private transactions.
 The two people who discovered these first envelopes were Jacques de Morgan, in 1901, and Roland de Mecquenem, in 1907.

 Paper envelopes were developed in China, where paper was invented by the 2nd century BC.
-Paper envelopes, known as chih poh, were used to store gifts of money.
+Paper envelopes known as zhibao were used to store gifts of money.
 In the Southern Song dynasty, the Chinese imperial court used paper envelopes to distribute monetary gifts to government officials.

 In Western history, from the time flexible writing material became more readily available in the 13th century (Note: The use of waterwheel power for pounding linen, cotton, and flax cloth rags into pulp for papermaking dramatically increased the availability of paper.) until the mid-19th century, correspondence was typically secured by a process of folding and sealing the letter itself, sometimes including elaborate letterlocking techniques to indicate tampering or prove authenticity.
 Some of these letter techniques, which could involve stitching or wax seals, were also employed to secure hand-made envelopes.